 Lately, there has been a lot of buzz over diets, diet levels, and concerns about regulating them more effectively.
 I can honestly say that I have been in more than my fair share of skilled nursing facilities and hospitals over the years and one thing that I have found is that there is a need to have a more standardized dietary program.
 Some facilities have 4 diets, others 3, and even others have so many additions and substitutions that it is enough to make your head swim.

-IDDSI will officially launch May 1, 2019 in the United States after years of development and endorsement by The Academy of Nutrition and Dietetics (AND) and the American Speech-Language-Hearing Association.
+IDDSI will officially launch on May 1, 2019, in the United States after years of development and endorsement by The Academy of Nutrition and Dietetics (AND) and the American Speech-Language-Hearing Association.